hamza-nahhas/book-management-system/README.md

 3. **Setup Environment Variables**

-Create a `.env.local` file in the root directory and add your Firebase credentials:
+Create a `.env.local` file in the root directory and add your Firebase credentials (For both client and admin):

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key